What is PCOS?

 - A combination of both of these factors

 Being above a healthy weight worsens insulin resistance and the symptoms of PCOS.
 Some women with PCOS report that when they are a healthy weight, they don't have symptoms such as menstrual irregularity or excessive hair growth.
 These symptoms only appear once they gain weight.
-A healthy lifestyle of nutritious food and physical activity can assist in treating PCOS and in preventing it.
+A healthy lifestyle of nutritious food and physical activity can help to treat PCOS and prevent it.

 Health problems linked to PCOS